mcornick/clilol/docs/clilol_list_statuses.md

 it defaults to your own address.

 The number of statuses returned can be specified with the --limit flag.
 If not set, it will return all statuses for the user.
+If set to more statuses than exist, it will return all statuses.

 See the statuslog commands to get statuses for all users.